 It is the policy of the University of Detroit Mercy to maintain an educational and working environment that stresses the dignity of all individuals.
-University of Detroit Mercy does not tolerate sex or gender-based discrimination, sexual harassment, sexual misconduct, stalking, retaliation or other behaviors proscribed by Title IX of the Education Amendments of 1972 ("Title IX"), Title VII of the Civil Rights Act of 1964 ("Title VII") and Michigan's Elliott-Larsen Civil Rights Act.
+University of Detroit Mercy does not tolerate sex or gender-based discrimination, sexual harassment, sexual misconduct, stalking, retaliation, or other behaviors proscribed by Title IX of the Education Amendments of 1972

+("Title IX"), Title VII of the Civil Rights Act of 1964 ("Title VII") and Michigan's Elliott-Larsen Civil Rights Act.
 These behaviors are not tolerated by any student, faculty, employee, independent contractor, vendor, visitor or other individual who does business with the University.

-All members of the University community, as noted above, are obligated to abide by the University's Interim Sexual and Gender-Based Harassment Policy and Interim Resolution Process, which can be found here: https://www.udmercy.edu/academics/academic-affairs/titleix/files/Interim-Sexual-Gender-Harassment-Policy-and-Resolution-Process.pdf
+All members of the University community, as noted above, are obligated to abide by the University's Policy Prohibiting Sex and Gender-Based Discrimination, which can be found on the University's Academic Affairs website.